Royal Rumble (2016): Aftermath

-The 2016 Royal Rumble was the last Royal Rumble event to occur before the reintroduction of the brand extension in July, which again split the roster between the Raw and SmackDown brands, where wrestlers were exclusively assigned to perform.
+The 2016 Royal Rumble was the last Royal Rumble to occur before the reintroduction of the brand extension in July, which again split the roster between the Raw and SmackDown brands, where wrestlers were exclusively assigned to perform.
 As such, another world championship was introduced.
 After the WWE World Heavyweight Championship became exclusive to SmackDown and renamed to WWE Championship, the WWE Universal Championship was introduced for Raw.